Ajithp7560/Invoicesystem/Invoicereadme.txt

-1)Please clone the project using clone url 'https://github.com/Ajithp7560/Invoicesystem.git'
+1)Please clone the project using clone url 'https://github.com/Ajithp7560/Invoicesystem.git' then after cloning it will be zip file you can extract it.

 2)Database file are found database folder of project folder , you can import it in phpmyadmin